zdsmit/Bandroom-frontend/devNotes.md

   -Page now successfully fetches data from server and renders the list correctly on the page -Need to make it so the GET fetch action occurs on submission of form, rather than having to reload page first -Need to create edit and delete functions for music stores (start with delete)

+9/16 6:51 PM
+  -Working on delete button for each rendered music store -Getting strange console log output
+  -Look into how the id is getting brought in from the database